 Beach bums and surfer dudes/dudettes love wasting away their vacation days in Tamarindo.
 Better Costa Rican beaches dwell elsewhere, to be sure.
-But the well-developed tourist infrastructure gives Tamarindo a distinct advantage over other more offbeat beach destinations in Costa Rica.
+However, the well-developed tourist infrastructure gives Tamarindo a distinct advantage over other more offbeat beach destinations in Costa Rica.

-Don’t think that Costa Rica’s most famous party destination is nothing more than a string of sleepless nights and late-mornings, though.
+Don’t think that Costa Rica’s most famous party destination is nothing more than a string of sleepless nights and late mornings, though.
 Even families and out-of-the-partying-years adults will find things to do in Tamarindo to their liking.